 Too often, the current council member sides with powerful interests who benefit from the status quo: our fossil fuel-dependent energy utilities, lobbyists for building owners, and landlords who oppose City action on energy efficiency.
 The current council member voted to defund the Clean Energy Partnership, voted against continued divestment from fossil fuels, and has opposed protected bikeways and transit.
 She has been an active opponent of the Homegrown Minneapolis initiative, voting against making it easier for urban farmers to sell produce directly to their neighbors, and has made it difficult for vacant City-owned lots to be used to grow food.

 As a longtime activist for the environment who led the successful effort for statewide adoption of the Minnesota Green Communities standards, which ensure that new affordable housing is environmentally sustainable, I know how critical it is to leave a healthy planet to future generations.
-That’s why I am proud to be endorsed by the DFL Environmental Caucus.
+That’s why I am proud to be endorsed by the DFL Environmental Caucus and the Sierra Club.

 As council member, I will ensure that we protect the environment for everyone, by: